covid19india/eConsult/README.md

 - **doctor-onboarding:** On-board doctors and verify registration against API
 - **econsult-website:** Landing Website (This Project [will be updated further in another repo](https://github.com/covid19india/econsult-website/))
 - **prescription-io:** Generates and Stores Prescriptions for Patients.
+(This Project [will be updated further in another repo](https://github.com/covid19india/econsult-prescribe/))